Coronavirus (Covid-19): What you need to know

 - Please be aware that we’ll only carry out maintenance in your flat if it’s a safety risk to you or others.

 You should also continue to follow the advice given above under the subheading ‘What action should I be taking’.

 What if someone in my flat has symptoms?

-Government advice now states that if you live with someone who shows symptoms, you will also need to isolate, but for 14 days from the moment they start showing symptoms.
+Government advice now states that if you live with someone who shows symptoms, you will also need to self-isolate for 10 days from the moment they start showing symptoms.

 In that time, you should avoid leaving the flat, even for buying food and essentials.
 Instead, you'll need to get someone to drop off supplies outside of your flat for you or order shopping online.
 You should also follow the advice in the question above.

 You will also need to tell us that you're self-isolating.
 To do so, download the MyUnite app (if you haven't already), and choose the 'Register as self-isolating feature'.
 Then, simply follow the steps on the screen.

 If you start showing symptoms for Covid-19, you should follow the advice in the question above, titled 'What should I do if I think I have Covid-19 and have to self-isolate?'

 For more information about Covid-19, its symptoms, how to avoid catching it and what to do if you do have it, please visit the NHS website.
 The government’s online advice explains what you can and can’t do under the current measures.

 For information about Covid-19 in relation to your student accommodation, or for more details on how we're supporting you, please read our Covid-19 FAQs.